hshirinabadi/StockDashboard/README.md

 - **Company Profile**: Show company name, ticker, logo, industry, exchange, and market cap.
 - **Latest News**: View recent news articles with headline, source, date, and thumbnail.
 - **Open in Safari**: Tapping a news article opens it in Safari.
+- **Offline Caching**: In-memory cache (with TTL and entry limit) that lets the detail screen show the last fetched quote/profile/news immediately while fresh data is loading.

 ## Setup Instructions